The holidays can be a time when a sense of entitlement shows its ugly face. Here are some strategies keep kids grounded during the holiday season.

 Have Kids Make a List

 We have yet to make a list in our house, but only because thus far it hasn’t been necessary.
 However, I’m prepared for the day when my girls start asking for too many things for Christmas.
-When this happens, I’m going to suggest they write everything down, including prices, and total that amount.
+When this happens, I’m going to suggest they write everything down, including prices, and add up the total cost.

-For any kid who has a good money sense, such number will hopefully be eye-opening.
+For any kid with a good money sense, a large sum will hopefully be eye-opening.
 And even for kids who don’t have a grasp of money and expenses, this would be a good opportunity to discuss how much you’ve budgeted for gifts.

 Don’t Be Afraid to Say Something is Too Expensive